michelesr/thesis/src/ci.md

 level.
-Sharing the Docker daemon on the host allow trusted users in Jenkins to mount host volumes with write permission using Docker, while installing and running Docker inside a container require the creation of privileged container that can access all the host features including kernel features and device access.
+Sharing the Docker daemon on the host allow trusted users in Jenkins to mount host volumes with write permission using Docker, while installing and running Docker inside a container require the creation of privileged container that can access all the host features including kernel specific features and device access.
 In every case, using a container for Jenkins is always better than installing Jenkins in the host system because Docker provides a layer of isolation from the system resources.

 For the purpose of this project, the first solution has been adopted, because it